 disaster relief response

 The Disaster Relief Ministry of the SBTC is a ministry comprised of trained volunteers who are committed to share the hope of Jesus with those whose lives have been impacted by disasters.
-Currently the SBTC Disaster Relief Ministry provides ministry through Feeding, Clean-up and Recovery, Chaplaincy, Communications, Administration, Shower/Laundry and Childcare.
+Currently the SBTC Disaster Relief Ministry provides ministry through Feeding, Clean-up and Recovery, Chaplaincy, Communications, Administration, and Shower/Laundry.

 When disaster occur, volunteer teams may be asked to mobilize in Texas, North America, or internationally, depending on the nature and scope of the disaster.
 One or more or all seven ministry areas may be asked to deploy, again depending on the nature of the disaster.
 In order to be deployed by the SBTC, volunteers must have completed training.
 For more information on training and volunteer activities, call 1-877-953-SBTC (7282).